ocudu/ocudu_netconf/README.md

 ## Get IP address

-To be later able to add the srsRAN CU/DU as ORAN components into the SMO we need to know the assigned IP address to the srsran-sysrepo container.
-To do that check the
+To be later able to add the OCUDU gNB/CU/DU as ORAN components into the SMO we need to know the assigned IP address to the ocudu-netconf container.
+To do that, check the output of:

 `$ docker network inspect smo_integration | grep -i ipaddress`